-- Please don’t ever litter of leave your garbage at the site or along the trails.
+- Please don’t ever litter.
 Kindly take back what you bring.

-- Be extra careful when chasing the falls of the Blue Lagoon as a simple mistake of slipping may lead into a serious injury.
+- Be extra careful when chasing the falls of the Blue Lagoon as a simple mistake of slipping may lead to a serious injury.

-- Wear the proper attire.
-Going and exploring the falls of the Blue Lagoon is like spelunking on a cave.
+- Wear proper attire.
+Going and exploring the falls of the Blue Lagoon is like spelunking in a cave.
 Thus, use similar attires used in spelunking.

 - Be one with the falls you are exploring and immerse yourself with the wonders of the surrounding forests.
 That is how you get to deeply connect with nature and have a lasting trek of a lifetime.

 - Bontoc (Mountain Province): Top 10 Must-See Tourist Spots